jjustlissa/Tip-calculator/README.md

 # Tip-calculator
-Simple Tip Calculator using JavaScript, HTML
+Simple Tip Calculator using JavaScript, HTML, and CSS.

 ## What is this project?
 This project allows users to calculate the tip amount and total bill based on the bill amount and the tip percentage they enter.